kaushikthedeveloper/DoubleBackPress/README.md

 1. Action to be performed upon double click of back button
 2. Action to be performed upon single click of back button, before the double click occurs
-3. Standard responses after first back button click provided
+3. Standard responses (templates) after back button click

 ## Examples